-The private market for beach huts and beach hut sales remains buoyant, but turnover and sales are always subject to any slowdown in the property market.
-However this is not currently evident in Tendring.
+The private market for beach huts and beach hut sales remains buoyant, but turnover and sales are subject to changes in the beach hut market.
+However, no slow-down in sales is currently evident in Tendring.

 There is also a clear demand from local residents for "affordable" access to Beach Huts and opportunities exist to stimulate demand from both inside and outside the District.